-Three decades, I think, into his job and his reviews are as brutal, if elegantly phrased, as ever.
-He does catch you by surprise, though, and finds sensibly nice things to say about films other critics have attacked like packs of hungry dogs.
-He gave Prince’s star-writer-director vehicle Under The Cherry Moon three stars out of his five star rating system, appreciating the film’s look and measured style and the director’s ability to create a fantastic sense of place without making a mess of the art he’s trying create.
-Likewise, he awarded a grand five stars to Walter Hill’s seriously underestimated Streets of Fire, citing, among other things that virtually every other critic missed or chose not to discuss, that the ostensible rock and roll fable was actually a Western with its narrative conventions set in the mid 20th century America.
+Three decades into his job, and his reviews are as brutal if elegantly phrased as ever.
+He does catch you surprised, though, and finds sensibly lovely things to say about films other critics have attacked like packs of hungry dogs.
+He gave Prince’s star-writer-director vehicle Under The Cherry Moon three stars out of his five-star rating system, appreciating the film’s look and measured style and the director’s ability to create a fantastic sense of place without making a mess of the art he’s trying to create.
+Likewise, he awarded five stars to Walter Hill’s seriously under-estimated Streets of Fire.
+Among other comments, he cited that virtually every other critic missed or chose not to discuss, that the ostensible rock and roll fable was actually a Western with its narrative conventions set in the mid 20th century America.
 Shepherd’s discussion of the Hill film is more nuanced than I’ve given here, but let it suffice that he was right about both films.